 Understanding Your Fantasy Football League

-One of the most important things to do when you're a beginner preparing for the upcoming fantasy season is to spend time getting to know the nuances of your league.
+One of the most important things to do when you're a beginner preparing for the upcoming fantasy season is to get to know your league's nuances.
 Leagues can vary in many ways.
 Scoring rules, roster settings, draft type, player acquisition method, and trading restrictions are all factors that can strongly affect your strategy, both going into a fantasy draft and during the season.

 I’m going to break down some of the different options you may encounter as you peruse your league settings.
 This should be beneficial whether you’re running your own league, joining an existing league, or deciding which league is right for you.